HO-CTO/sre-monitoring-as-code/README.md

 # sre-monitoring-as-code

 SRE Monitoring-as-Code (MaC) is a Jsonnet Mixin implementation of SLIs/SLO/Error Budgets using the open-source monitoring and alerting eco-system of Prometheus and Grafana.
-Our documentation is available to view online [here](https://improved-disco-310e77ab.pages.github.io/).
+[Our documentation is available to view online.](https://improved-disco-310e77ab.pages.github.io/).

 ## About the framework

 Monitoring Mixins bundle up SLI configuration, Alerting, Grafana dashboards, and Runbooks into a single package.
 Engineers commit a monitoring definition file and this triggers the packaging of Prometheus Rules and Grafana Dashboards and injects them into the monitoring tools.
-This way, we can ease up Engineers burden of writing alerting rules, manually drawing up Grafana dashboards, and scribing runbooks.
+This way, we can ease up engineers' burden of writing alerting rules, manually drawing up Grafana dashboards, and scribing runbooks.

 - Monitoring Mixins<sup>1</sup> are a lightweight flexible configuration, which don’t mandate specific labels or expressions.
 You can configure and overwrite everything.
-- Mixins use data templating language called Jsonnet.
-The only templating language which has fully supported libraries for Grafana and Prometheus.
+- Mixins use data templating language called Jsonnet, which is the only templating language which has fully supported libraries for Grafana and Prometheus.
 - jsonnet-bundler is used for package management.
 Once you have a Monitoring Mixin package, you need to install it, keep track of versions and update them
 - SRE MaC will be open-sourced and live on UKHomeOffice GitHub and can be integrated with any Platform which supports pulling containers from GitHub.
 - SLI/SLO/Error Budget configurations match Google SRE<sup>2</sup> industry patterns.